bjaan/roland-juno-g-display-replacement/README.md

 5. Now stick the display on the middle of the transparent plate, you want the display area of the LCD to be in de middle and 1 mm below the top, where thee backgrounds LEDS are.
 That way the entire display area will be visible through the window.

-6. Fold the flat cable over
+6. Fold the flat cable over to the other side of the transparent plate

 7. Now stick the red board on the other side, aligning the flat cable with double-sided tape on the other side and reconnect the flat cable.